 Microsoft 365 Business Premium gives your business everything it needs to operate and grow.
 That’s why we recommend it to all our customers.

-Safety and security are a must for modern companies, however, and if your business is handling sensitive data or has stringent compliance regulations – Microsoft 365 E3 may be your best option.
+Safety and security are a must for modern companies.
+If your business is handling sensitive data or has stringent compliance regulations – E3 may be your best option.